Skip to content

 • --name and --specialist are required.
 The named profile targets exactly one existing specialist.

-• project easy profile create rejects an existing profile name by default.
-Passing --yes confirms same-lane replacement of an existing easy profile; replacement uses create semantics, so omitted optional fields are cleared instead of preserved. --yes does not allow replacing an explicit launch profile with an easy profile.
+• project profile create rejects an existing profile name by default.
+Passing --yes confirms same-lane replacement of an existing project profile; replacement uses create semantics, so omitted optional fields are cleared instead of preserved. --yes does not allow replacing an explicit launch profile with an project profile.

-• project easy profile set --name <profile> patches stored defaults on an existing easy profile while preserving unspecified fields.
-It accepts the same stored-default field families as explicit launch-profiles set, including clear flags such as --clear-agent-name, --clear-agent-id, --clear-workdir, --clear-auth, --clear-prompt-mode, --clear-env, --clear-mailbox, --clear-headless, --clear-managed-header, --clear-managed-header-section, --clear-managed-header-sections, --clear-prompt-overlay, and --clear-memo-seed.
+• project profile set --name <profile> patches stored defaults on an existing project profile while preserving unspecified fields.
+It accepts the same stored-default field families as explicit launch-profiles set, including clear flags such as --clear-agent-name, --clear-agent-id, --clear-workdir, --clear-auth, --clear-prompt-mode, --clear-env, --clear-system-skills, --clear-mailbox, --clear-headless, --clear-relaunch-chat-session, --clear-managed-header, --clear-managed-header-section, --clear-managed-header-sections, --clear-prompt-overlay, --clear-gateway-mail-notifier-appendix, and --clear-memo-seed.

-• Easy-profile memo seed policy semantics match explicit launch profiles: policy actions are scoped to the represented memo/pages components, and --clear-memo-seed removes stored seed configuration rather than seeding an empty memo.
+• Easy-profile memo seed semantics match native launch dossiers: stored seeds replace only represented memo/pages components, and --clear-memo-seed removes stored seed configuration rather than seeding an empty memo.

-• The persisted easy profile lives in the shared catalog launch-profile family with profile_lane=easy_profile and source_kind=specialist.
-It projects into the same compatibility tree (.houmao/agents/launch-profiles/<name>.yaml) used by explicit launch profiles.
+• The persisted project profile lives in the shared catalog launch-profile family with profile_lane=easy_profile and source_kind=specialist.
+It projects into the same compatibility tree (.houmao/agents/launch-profiles/<name>.yaml) used by native launch dossiers.

-• --auth <name> is display-name-oriented at the CLI, but the stored easy-profile relationship resolves through auth-profile identity so later project credentials <tool> rename continues to work.
+• --auth <name> is display-name-oriented at the CLI, but the stored project-profile relationship resolves through auth-profile identity so later project credentials <tool> rename continues to work.

-• When no active project overlay exists for the caller, project easy profile create ensures <cwd>/.houmao exists before persisting the profile (matching the project easy specialist create bootstrap behavior).
+• When no active project overlay exists for the caller, project profile create ensures <cwd>/.houmao exists before persisting the profile (matching the project specialist create bootstrap behavior).

-• For the conceptual model that ties easy profiles to explicit launch profiles, see Launch Profiles.
+• For the conceptual model that ties project profiles to native launch dossiers, see Launch Profiles.

 • Exactly one of --specialist or --profile is required.
 The two selectors are mutually exclusive.